Your RV is your ticket to freedom. It’s the force that sets you loose upon the world, a home base that goes where you go. Until it isn’t.

 Where can you get it?

 When you finance your RV with OCCU, you can easily add GAP to your loan, with the option to pay either a one-time fee or roll the cost into your principal loan balance.
-Even if you opted out of GAP at first, you can still add it anytime within the first two years, as long as your vehicle hasn’t been stolen or totaled.
+Even if you opted out of GAP at first, you can still add it anytime, as long as your vehicle hasn’t been stolen or totaled.